(Picture courtesy of Ellen Sallows)

 Anthroposophy is a path of knowledge, to guide the Spiritual in the human being to the Spiritual in the universe.
 It arises in us as a need of the heart, of the life of feeling, and it can be justified only inasmuch as it can satisfy this inner need.

 Anthroposophy is an inner journey and a response to questions on the nature of human beings and the universe as an elemental need of life.

-The term “anthroposophy” comes from the Greek “anthropos-sophia” or “human wisdom”.
+The term “anthroposophy” comes from the Greek “Anthropos-Sophia” or “human wisdom”.
 Rudolf Steiner expanded an exacting scientific method by which one could do research for her/himself into the spiritual worlds.
 The investigation, known also as Spiritual Science, is an obvious complement to the Natural Sciences we have come to accept.
-Through study and practiced observation, one awakens to his/her own inner nature and the spiritual realities of outer nature and the cosmos.
+Through study and practised observation, one awakens to his/her own inner nature and the spiritual realities of outer nature and the cosmos.
 The awareness of those relationships brings a greater reverence for all of life.

 While anthroposophy forms the basis of the curriculum the philosophy is not taught to the students.